JohnathanMarkSmith/springmvc-helloworld/README.md

 This is a very basic example of using Spring MVC with JavaConfig to make a helloworld web apps.

-The first part of this is to create a config class for the web app.  below is a sample of the config class we are going to use:
+The first part of this is to create a configuration class for the web app.  below is a sample of the configuration class we are going to use:

     Configuration
     @EnableWebMvc